ImageMagick v6 Examples --

 Also as no semi-transparent pixels are involved (at least for a rectangular image) you can use the GIF image format for the result.

-The major problem with this technique is that it is hard to specify a thickness as a variable argument, or at different angles, unless you write a specific script to add thickness.
-Also the edge of the angled parts of the thickness is not anti-aliased, so their is lots of room for improvement.
+The major problem with this technique is that it is hard to specify a thickness as a variable argument or at different angles, unless you write a specific script to add thickness.
+Also the edge of the angled parts of the thickness is not anti-aliased, so there is lots of room for improvement.

 Polaroid-like Thumbnails